michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 Your Terminal (on a Mac) has this icon:
 ![terminal](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/terminal.png)

 1. In a Terminal window, navigate to the folder where you have saved your html file (directions below on how to "navigate").
-In my case it is in Dropbox > learnleaflet > public so I type (don't type the $, that just indicates that you are in the Terminal):
+In my case it is in Dropbox > learnleaflet > public.
+To navigate there, I type the following commands (don't type the $, that just indicates that you are in the Terminal):

 	* `$ cd Dropbox`
 	* `$ cd learnleaftlet`
 	* `$ cd public`

-2. Then if you have Python 3, type:
+2. If you have Python 3, type:

 	* `$ sudo python -m http.server 1010`  (you can pick your favorite 3 or 4 digit number)
 2. If you have Python 2, type:

 	* `$ sudo python -m SimpleHTTPServer`

+	It will look something like this:
 	![server](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/server.png)

 3. Return to your browser window (Chrome or Firefox) and type `localhost:1010` in the navigation bar.
 You should see an empty webpage.